- Set up a notification

 When monitoring for a value that Continuously Increases or Continuously Decreases, you can either set the Previous Number of Polls that should show a value increasing/decreasing, or set the Hourly Interval to the number of hours during which the value should increase/decrease.

 4.5.1.
 Choose data to monitor

 Choose the Visualization and the Metric Set you want to monitor out of the list of visualizations that are currently displayed.

 Under Target Cells, click one of the two buttons to choose which numeric data to monitor for changes.

 If you click Add target cell, the current data is displayed in a table and you can click directly on the values to monitor.
 You can add target cells multiple times, or for some conditions click a column header to monitor an entire column of values when adding a target cell.

 Click Add target cell manually to instead select numeric data to monitor according to the filters you set.
 Select which Measure values to monitor from the dropdown.

 A filter will appear for each hierarchy currently displayed by the metric set & visualization, allowing you to choose filter values.
-For date/time data, you can click the triangular token menu button to the right to choose relative time options such as Today.
+For date/time data, you can click the token menu button to the right to choose relative time options that will automatically change over time, such as Today.